-where $P_{\text{GBS}} h_{\text{GBS},m}(t)$ represents the co-channel interference from the terrestrial GBS.
-The summation in the denominator is restricted to the active UAV set $\mathcal{V}(t) \setminus \{k, \text{GBS}\}$, which indicates that failed nodes do not contribute to co-channel interference.
-This formulation, combined with the persistent interference from the GBS, ensures that aggregate interference is calculated only over the surviving serving nodes.
+where $P_{\text{GBS}} h_{\text{GBS},m}(t)$ represents co-channel interference from the terrestrial GBS.
+The summation in the denominator is restricted to the active set $\mathcal{V}(t) \setminus \{k, \text{GBS}\}$, ensuring that failed nodes do not contribute to the interference environment.
+Combined with persistent GBS interference, this formulation calculates aggregate interference only over surviving nodes.